telerik/blazor-docs/components/grid/virtual-scrolling.md

     * If the row/cell height the browser would render is larger than the `RowHeight` value, the browser will ignore it.
 It can depend on the chosen Theme or other CSS rules, or on cell data that falls on more than one row.
 Inspect the rendered HTML to make sure the grid setting matches the rendering.

         The default grid rendering has padding in the cells, and the loading sign has a line height set in order to render.
 This may impose some minimum heights that can vary with the theme and/or custom styles on the page.
 You can remove both with the following rules: `.k-placeholder-line{display:none;} .k-grid td{margin:0;padding:0;}`.
+    * The `RowHeight` must not change at runtime, because the new dimensions will cause issues with the scrolling logic.
 * Do not mix virtualization with paging, as they are alternatives to the same feature.
 * Provide for a `PageSize` of the Grid that is large enough, so that the loaded table rows do not fit in the scrollable data area, otherwise the vertical virtual scrollbar will not be created and scrolling will not work.
 To do this, take into account the `Height` of the grid and the `RowHeight`.
 * You can control how many rows are rendered through the `PageSize`.
 If performance does not suit your needs, tweak mostly that property (for example, if latency is high - fetch larger chunks of data so that a remote service is called less often; or when the browser is responding slowly, decrease the page size to render fewer DOM elements).